okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/system-log/index.md

 Polling requests to the `/api/v1/logs` API have the following semantics:
   - They return every event that occurs in your organization.
-  - They are time-filtered by their internal "persistence time" to avoid skipping records due to system delays (unlike [Bounded Requests](#bounded-requests)).
+  - The returned events are time-filtered by their internal "persistence time" to avoid skipping records due to system delays (unlike [Bounded Requests](#bounded-requests)).
   - They may return events out of order according to the `published` field.
   - They have an infinite number of pages.
 That is, a [`next` `Link` relation header](#next-link-response-header) is always present, even if there are no new events (the event list may be empty).